 What is Sexual Harassment & Sexism on the job?
 New York City Sexual Harassment Lawyers Explains New York Sexual Harassment Laws and How an Attorney Can Help

 Top Rated New York City Sexual Harassment Lawyers | Free Consultation | Top Verdicts

-New York City anti-harassment (e.g. sexual harassment /occupational sexism ) and anti-discrimination (sex/gender discrimination) laws are some of the most pro-employee, comprehensive civil rights laws in the country and with New York City having well over 3.5 million private sector employees and another 250,000 city employees there are nearly 15,000 sexual harassment or gender discrimination lawsuits filed in New York City every year.
+New York City anti-harassment (e.g. sexual harassment / sexism in the workplace ) and anti-discrimination (sex/gender discrimination) laws are some of the most pro-employee, comprehensive civil rights laws in the country and with New York City having well over 3.5 million private sector employees and another 250,000 city employees there are nearly 15,000 sexual harassment or gender discrimination lawsuits filed in New York City every year.
 Sexual harassment is a form of gender-based discrimination and No employee deserves to be harassed, discriminated against or mistreated at work.
 However, in New York City workplace gender discrimination, sexual harassment and occupational sexism occurs far to often and when it does you need an experienced and dedicated New York City sexual harassment attorney.
-Whether you are a man or a woman, regardless of your sexual orientation (Gay, Straight or Bi-Sexual), workplace sexual harassment is illegal.
+Whether you are a man or a woman, regardless of your sexual orientation (Gay, Straight or Bi-Sexual), workplace sexual harassment and sexism is illegal.
 However, with the right New York City sexual harassment lawyer in your court, and proper knowledge of New York & New York City sexual harassment laws, which protect your rights as an employee, you can fight back.

 Sexual Harassment Attorneys NY-NJ-PA